5 Tips for Summer Eye Protection

 If vision is this delicate, what are the threats and reasons why vision is lost?
 While uncorrected refractive issues and cataracts top the list of causes of vision loss worldwide, injuries and trauma to the eye are a close second.

-About 2.4 million people suffer eye injuries each year in the U.S. alone.
+About 2.4 million people experience eye injuries each year in the U.S. alone.
 These aren’t just injuries incurred by individuals working on a construction site or down in a mine either.
 These are injuries sustained by people doing yard work at home, tackling a home improvement project, or even playing a game of ball with their kids.

 Some of the most common causes of vision loss and eye-related injuries are: